 Bilateral and multilateral agreements

+Sharing expertise to promote equitable participation in heritage mechanisms for communities

 Financial support

-Contributions to private organizations for the preservation of cultural and natural heritage

-Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

 Distribution of material/information

-11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?
-No

-11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins.

-12. Education, Information and Awareness Building

-12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+N/A - 12.
+Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?